Qualified Institutional Buyers (QIBs)

 Who are qualified institutional buyers?

-• A state industrial development corporation
+• State industrial development corporations

-• National Investment Fund
+• National Investment Fund established by the Government of India

 How do qualified institutional buyers practise work?

-Regulations on qualified institutional buyers
+Rules & Regulations on qualified institutional buyers

 Advantages and disadvantages of QIBs